cvs-health/testaro/README.md

 Some measures of these kinds are included in the scoring and reporting features of the Testilo package.

+### Tool malfunctions

+Tools can become faulty.
+For example, Alfa stopped reporting any rule violations in mid-April 2024 and resumed doing so at the end of April.
+In some cases, such as this, the tool maker corrects the fault.
+In others, the tool changes and forces Testaro to change its handling of the tool.

+Testaro would become more reliable if the behavior of its tools were monitored for suspect changes.

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.